ygmelo30/chess/README.md

 ### Pawn Promotion
 When a pawn reaches the final rank, it can be promoted to another piece.

+### Stalemate
+Stalemate occurs when a player has no legal moves and are currently not in check.
+And the 50 move rule is implemented, if no pieces have been captured in 50 moves the game ends due to a stalemate.

 ---

 ## Technologies Used